korithekoder/Starcore/CONTRIBUTING.md

 hard to understand in general, then they won't be any use.
 Even too many comments can make it difficult to understand your code.

+For doc comments, it's generally not advised to create them for private variables/functions/typedefs/etc., since they can only be accessed in the class or file they were made in; however, if there is a private attribute that you feel needs explaining, go ahead and document it!
+More likely than not we'll accept the change, since we (clearly) really value documentation.

 ### Example of GOOD Comments (With Good Formatting)

 ```haxe